smartcityresearch/IIITH-RS-APIs/IUDX-APIs/README.md

 # Follow below steps to get the latest / temoral data of all the resources belong to IIITH Resource Server
 * ***Step-1:*** Get the token for version-info API request and retrieve information of all the resorces belong to a particular resource group.
 Below are the resource groups and resource IDs of all main groups and version-info resources.
-Main Resource Groups:
+* Main Resource Groups:

     1. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-env-aqm
     2. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-env-weather
     3. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-water-monitoring
     4. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-energy-meter
     5. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-solar-panels

-Corresponding Version Info Groups:
+* Corresponding Version Info Groups

     1. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-env-aqm-version/version-info
     2. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-env-weather-version/version-info
     3. research.iiit.ac.in/4786f10afbf48ed5c8c7be9b4d38b33ca16c1d9a/iudx-rs-onem2m.iiit.ac.in/iiith-water-monitoring-version/version-info